amazon-archives/startup-kit-nodejs/README.md

 - At the top level of the project directory, include a config.json.
 To select a database type, use 'mysql' for MySQL or 'pg' for Postgres as the value for the DB_CLIENT key.
+To enable JWT-based token authentication to protect API routes, set the value of the AUTH_ENABLED key to true.
 An example where Postgres is selected as the database:

 ```
     {